 Stable Paths’ Family Intensive Reunification Workshops are case-specific, solution-focused opportunities for families to connect, reconnect, and heal.
-Our Workshops have been developed by an outstanding, interdisciplinary team in collaboration with the Transitioning Families clinical team in Sonoma and Boston, led by Rebecca Bailey, Ph.D., Clinical Director and Consultant.
-All clinical and equestrian facilitation team members are trained by Rebecca Bailey, Ph.D. and the Transitioning Families team and collaborate and consult on cases.
+Our Workshops have been developed by an outstanding, interdisciplinary team in Miami and Boston.
 The Stable Paths Clinical and Aftercare Protocols, authored by Clinical Director in Boston, Abigail Judge, PhD, and contributed to by the Clinical Director in Miami, Carol Golly, LCSW, RPT-S, in conference with the entire Stable Paths Team, were designed to articulate a standard of care specific to the needs of the families served by Stable Paths.
 Elements of the TFTRM model have been embedded in the protocol and serve as a guideline for the Workshops.

 While most participants are Court-referred cases, some families choose to engage in the workshops to strengthen family relationships across single or multiple generations.
 Mental health providers, family law attorneys, as well as experts in the field of parental alienation and familial abduction refer families to Stable Paths as well.
 Families enter the Workshops at various points in their challenging situation depending on their specific needs.
 Families can thrive, even in crisis, when offered a multi-faceted, strength-based, family systems approach to crisis, conflict, or challenge.
 Stable Paths is an interdisciplinary team-based and family-focused approach designed for moderate to severe parental alienation situations when a child (or children) is having significant difficulty in managing the relationship with one or both parents during or after a separation or divorce.
 The Workshops serve one family at a time and are not fact finding, blame-focused interventions nor are they custodial evaluations.
 Instead, Workshops are an alternative to traditional interventions for families that are seeking ways to connect, break down barriers between family members, develop balanced perspectives, and address existing or past challenges.